UCB-Econ-148/sp24/proj3.md

 ### Project (due Friday, April 26, 2024)

-- A PDF of the Replication Report (submitted to the project 3 written assignment on Gradescope)
+- A PDF of the Reproduction Report (submitted to the project 3 written assignment on Gradescope)
 - A PDF file of the Jupyter Notebook containing all the analysis (submitted to the project 3 written assignment on Gradescope)
 - A well-organized compressed (`.zip`) file containing: (submitted to the project 3 coding assignment on Gradescope)
-    - A Jupyter Notebook that can easily be run to replicate all your results
+    - A Jupyter Notebook that can easily be run to reproduce all your results
     - All datasets that you downloaded and used in the notebook
     - Figures and Plots (if not already included in the report or notebook)

 ---
 ## Important Notes

-- Please do not reach out to Professor Ted Miguel or any of his co-authors with questions about the replications.
+- Please do not reach out to Professor Ted Miguel or any of his co-authors with questions about the reproduction.
 Direct all questions to course staff: Peter, Rohan, or Professor Van Dusen.
 - During the time of the project, all discussion sections will be turned into optional OH for your group to ask any clarifiying questions.
 We strongly encourage you (and your group) to attend these!
-- Course staff may share, with the consent of the group, the best replications with the authors of the paper.
+- Course staff may share, with the consent of the group, the best reproductions with the authors of the paper.
 - A lot of the code for the original papers is written in Stata (using `.do`/`.dta` files).
 Rohan will hold a lecture on translating Stata to Python using a Python package he built ([`Stata2Python`](https://www.econ148.org/textbook/content/01-python_v_stata/syntax.html#stata2python){:target="_blank"}).
 You may also find Google and ChatGPT helpful for this, but please ensure your code is free of errors and you understand what's going on.
 Do not simply just copy-and-paste!

 <!--